sonicjoy/Moneybox.Withdrawal/README.md

 The solution contains an additional folder `tests` which contains the unit tests for the core logic, apart from the original `src` folder.
 The solution requires .NET Core 8.0 to run the tests.

+## Clone the solution
+You should clone the solution first from the `master` branch to your chosen local folder.

 ## How to build and test the solution

 ### To build and test the solution, follow these steps: